 The non-official organisation located in the capital of the country, India International Centre serves as a platform for scholars to put forth varied schools of thought for the collective betterment of society.
 As the organisation itself is a non-official one, these cultural and intellectual exchanges are not affiliated with any specific political or governmental agenda.
 The campus consists of three main divisions, the Programmes Division, the Library and the Publications Division.

-The centre was designed in the early 1960s by American architect Joseph Allen Stein.
+The India International Centre was designed in the early 1960s by American architect Joseph Allen Stein.
 Designed by the same architect, the main complex is accompanied by similar institutional buildings surrounding it.
 This gave the complex recognition by the architects’ name and is unofficially also known as ‘Steinabad’.

 IIC not only serves as the cultural centre but also holds political importance in terms of the post-independence era.
 Along with many other architects, called in from around the world to work for the new post-independence language of the country, Joseph Stein was commissioned by the IIC with a design aim to make a bold strong statement for itself.
 In the United States, the architect was well known for his projects adopting the Modern California style.
-The style developed by Charles and Ray Eames, was widely used for residential projects throughout the country for a substantial period of time, from the 1930s-1960s.
-It was defined with its modernist features such as, indoor- outdoor living, open plans and rectilinear massing.
+The style developed by Charles and Ray Eames was widely used for residential projects throughout the country for a substantial period of time, from the 1930s-1960s.
+It was defined with its modernist features such as indoor-outdoor living, open plans and rectilinear massing.
 Along with a blend of local material, these design elements were reflected in IIC Delhi.
 Being a public building, the open planning concept worked out as one of the most efficient ways of designing internal spaces.
-Whereas major rectilinear massing, with a few geometrical alterations were the ideal response to the site, creating a statement facades along with open pockets acting as foreground and gathering spaces.
+Whereas major rectilinear massing, with a few geometrical alterations, was the ideal response to the site, creating statement facades along with open pockets acting as foreground and gathering spaces.

 The triangular site consists of a total of six major typologies of massing, marking edge to a semi-covered open space in-between.
 The programme block stands as the image of the campus and with its longitudinal volume designed for library and conference room opening out in inward-looking courts.